AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/job-aids.md

 ![](assets/job-aid-withdraw.png)

 View withdrawn job aids by clicking the withdrawn tab.
-You can re-publish the withdrawn jobs by clicking settings icon and choosing&nbsp;Publish.
+You can re-publish the withdrawn jobs by clicking settings icon and choosing Publish.

 ## Support for HTML packages in Job Aids

 Job Aids now support standard HTML packages as a new type of content.
-With this enhancement, learners can open view and download the HTML package from within the Job Aid player.&nbsp;
+With this enhancement, learners can open view and download the HTML package from within the Job Aid player.

 When creating a Job Aid, an Author can upload a standard HTML package along with other supported file formats.